 On February 9, 2015, Kansas State University became an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA) initiative.
-With this membership, Kansas State University programs are automatically available to students who reside in participating states.
-At present, the following states have joined the NC-SARA initiative:
+With this membership, Kansas State University programs are automatically available to students who reside in the 49 participating states.
+At present, only California has not yet joined the NC-SARA initiative.

-Kansas State University has gained authorization or is seeking authorization for all of our programs in all 50 states.
-Students seeking to enroll in a Kansas State University distance education program residing outside the state of Kansas, but within the United States, should check the University's authorization status for their specific state by:
+Through NC-SARA, Kansas State University has gained authorization to operate in the 49 states that have joined the agreement, and is also authorized in California.
+Students seeking to enroll in a Kansas State University distance education program residing outside the state of Kansas, but within the United States, can check the NC-SARA website for assurance of their state's participation, or check the University's authorization status by:

 - Clicking the link below applicable to the program level of interest and examining the status of student's state of residence: